 To ensure power is restored to customers as safely and quickly as possible, EPUD has brought in 42 line workers from other utilities to work with EPUD’s 20 line workers.

 EPUD follows a well-established process to restore power to the greatest number of customers in the least amount of time.
-CLICK HERE to view the “steps to restoring power.”
+View the Steps to Restoring Power (PDF).
 The PDF document includes a status update for each step.